NBIB22001U Plant Ecophysiology

 - In the last teaching week, student groups (2-3 students per

-ecophysiology for 10 minutes followed by 15 minutes discussion.
+duration for 10 minutes followed by 15 minutes discussion.
+Each

 The students receive one overall grade.
 The written exam counts 2/3 and the oral presentation counts 1/3.
 Both parts of the exam must be passed in the same examination term.